 Attorneys are still working from home or alone in their offices.
 They have established ways to legally sign mortgage paperwork and other closing documents.
 There is also legislation pending that would make video conference closing legal.
 Mostly Solved!

-The Registry of Deeds, locally, is doing the recording of deeds and mortgage paperwork online.
+The Registry of Deeds, locally, are doing online recording of deeds and mortgage paperwork.
 Solved!

 Funds are frequently done by wire transfer.
 This works well now.
 Solved!

 Normally, houses cannot be sold unless the fire department has inspected the smoke and CO detectors.
 An emergency bill allows this requirement to be delayed until after closing, since fire safety staff currently cannot go to these inspections.
 There’s an addendum for that.
 Solved!